NBN Fibre on Demand

 The applicant must be the owner or authorised representative of the premises.
 Applications can only be processed once the originally scheduled technology is deployed.

-Initially nbn™ is only accepting applications from premises scheduled to receive Satellite, Fixed Wireless or Fibre to the Node (FTTN) technologies that wish to switch to Fixed Line Fibre to the Premises (FTTP).
+Initially nbnTM is only accepting applications from premises scheduled to receive Satellite, Fixed Wireless, Fibre to the Curb (FTTC) or Fibre to the Node (FTTN) technologies that wish to switch to Fixed Line Fibre to the Premises (FTTP).

 Applications for an Individual Premises Switch must be made directly to nbn™.
 Lodging an application does not guarantee delivery.

 Due to the variables involved in a technology switch the costs are decided on a case by case basis. nbn™ has indicated that an Individual Premises Switch may cost from a few thousand dollars up to tens of thousands of dollars, whilst an Area Switch may cost from tens of thousands of dollars up to a few million.

 There are no upfront fees to submit an application however there are various fees in place throughout the application process. nbn™ says this is so applicants are informed of the likely costs of installing a technology switch, without requiring a large upfront commitment.

 Fees may include: an application fee (if applicable), a Design and Quote fee, and Build Payments.